dgumustel/enigma/README.md

 - an enigma class to string it all together into one object

+This is off to a good start already.
+There are more animations to be added, and more functionality to make it more user-friendly.

 # Resources

 I'm using this great set of tutorials as a guide and referencing the Wikipedia pages for the enigma machine and the enigma rotor details frequently: